What are Vulvar Varicosities & Who’s at Risk?

 - Pain in or around the genitals

-- Pain that gets worse after standing, sexual activity, or physical activity>
+- Pain that gets worse after standing, sexual activity, or physical activity

 - Dilated vessels bulging - they may look bluish and feel bumpy

 You should see a doctor immediately if you develop signs or symptoms of a blood clot.
-This is very uncommon with vulvar varicosities, but is something to be aware of.
-If your skin becomes red, swollen and painful, see a doctor right away.
+This is very uncommon with vulvar varicosities but is something to be aware of.
+If your skin becomes red, swollen, and painful, see a doctor right away.

+The pain will only get worse if we push our bodies too far.
 One of the main factors that can make the pain worse is standing and sitting for long periods of time.
 Controlling the length of time you spend standing or sitting can dramatically help your pain.

+Elevating your pelvis and legs for a few minutes each day will make a huge difference.
 Lie on your back with a few pillows or a pelvic wedge under your bottom, which will help reduce swelling and improve circulation.
 You can include an extra pillow under your right hip so you are slightly tilted to your left.

 You can also perform pelvic floor exercises in this position to help facilitate blood flow and circulation.
 This will be especially beneficial if you have a job where you are on your feet most of the day.